Senckenberg-DCBiodivIT/FAIR-workflow-platform-frontend/workflow_examples/readme.md

 }
 ```

-### Get Worfklow Status
+### Get Workflow Status
 Now you can query the workflow status:

 ```curl
 curl --location 'baseurl/api/v1/workflows/ba45ad7d-e887-4e5c-8a6c-4205452fc18d' \
 --header 'Api-Key: ••••••'
 ```
-Once the reponse tells you the workflow has finished
+Once the response tells you the workflow has finished
 ```json
 {
     "status": "Succeeded",